stevedylandev/openzeppelin-community-contracts/README.md

 ## Contribute

 OpenZeppelin Contracts exists thanks to its contributors.
 There are many ways you can participate and help build high quality software.
 Check out the [contribution guide](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/CONTRIBUTING.md)!

+### CODEOWNERS

+Contributions to this repository require approval from a code owner (see [./.github/CODEOWNERS]).
+They are responsible for reviewing contributions to their respective areas of the codebase and ensuring that they meet the project's standards for quality and security.

 ## License